Thinking of returning to the world of work after maternity leave?

 - No involvement in the office politics

-- No office commute required
+- No office commute is required if working remotely

 - More control over your work/life/family balance